Corey Bailey

 Equalization

-In the audio realm, (particularly professional audio) equalization refers to the
+In the audio realm (particularly professional audio), equalization refers to the

-deviation of certain frequencies or certain groups of frequencies from their
+deviation of certain frequencies or certain groups of frequencies from their original

 With respect to records, it was determined early on that reducing a certain